Frequently Asked Questions (FAQ)

 Radiographer salary varies throughout the country.
 As of July 2024, the average full-time salary in Indiana is $65,200 annually (https://www.salary.com/research/salary/alternate/radiographer-ii-salary/in ) but salaries can be more for specialty areas in medical imaging.

-• Can I get financial aid, scholarships or tuition assistance?
+Can I get scholarships or other financial assistance?

-The program does not participate in federal and state financial aid (FAFSA) thus Pell Grants, Stafford Loans, and other state and federal-sanctioned aid do not apply.
-Likewise the program does not offer scholarships.
-As a result, the program's tuition, materials and facility fees are very affordable.
+Ascension St. Vincent College of Health Professions does not participate in federal and state financial aid (FAFSA) thus Pell Grants, Stafford Loans, and other state and federal-sanctioned aid do not apply.
+Likewise the Ascension St. Vincent College does not offer scholarships.
+This is why we keep the program's tuition, materials and facility fees are very affordable.
 We will be happy to work with any third-party payer but it is the student's responsibility to secure such funding resources.

 The program is full-time and 17 months in length.
 First year students spend 4-5 days in the classroom and lab from 8-3.
 During the last semester students are at clinicals 3-4 days a week from 7-3 and 2 days a week in the classroom studying for their certification exam.
 The program is unable to accommodate applicants seeking any form of part-time education.
 Likewise, the program is offered only Monday through Friday.